 How does equipment financing work for Australian businesses?

 Equipment financing allows Australian businesses to acquire machinery, vehicles, and technology by spreading the cost over the asset's useful life.
 The equipment itself serves as security, making approval more accessible.
 Options include chattel mortgage (ownership from day one, GST claimed upfront), finance lease (flexibility with a purchase option at end of term), hire purchase, and operating lease.
-Requirements: valid ABN, 6+ months trading, $6,000+ monthly revenue, and 6 months of bank statements.
-Rates range from 4.5% for new equipment to 18% for used assets.
+Requirements: valid ABN, 6+ months trading, $5,000+ monthly revenue, and 6 months of bank statements.
+Rates vary based on equipment age, business profile, and finance term, and are disclosed before you sign.

 Equipment finance allows your business to acquire physical assets by spreading the cost over a set term.
 Rather than paying the full purchase price upfront and draining working capital, you make regular repayments while the equipment generates revenue from day one.
 The asset itself typically serves as security for the finance, which reduces lender risk and generally results in more competitive rates than unsecured lending.